 Includes the following:

-- English-speaking, licensed, professional Turkish native guide
+- English-speaking, licensed, professional Turkish native guide accompanying trip with Cynthia.

 - All meals – except 2 lunches and 2 dinners.

-- Interior flight to Samsun
+- Interior flight from Izmir to Istanbul.

 - Cooking class and lunch in a private home

-NOTE: Occasionally the guide will order a generous selection of different dishes so you can taste everything, to familiarize yourself with delicious homestyle Turkish cuisine.
+FOOD NOTES: Occasionally the guide will order a generous selection of different dishes so you can taste everything, to familiarize yourself with delicious homestyle Turkish cuisine.
 And sometimes in a family-style home-based restaurant, everyone will be served a delicious set meal.
-At these events, vegetarians who can be a bit flexible will find enough vegetable dishes, fresh breads and pasta to survive quite comfortably.
+At these events, vegetarians will find usually find enough vegetable dishes, fresh breads and pasta to survive quite comfortably.

 For more information, E-mail Cynthia: [email protected]